NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

  end module example_ccpp_host_cap

-*Listing 6.3: Fortran template for a CCPP host model cap
+*Listing 6.3: Fortran template for a CCPP host model cap from* ``ccpp/framework/doc/DevelopersGuide/host_cap_template.F90``.

+The following sections describe two implementations of host model caps to serve as examples.
+For each of the functions listed above, a description for how it is implemented in each host model is included.

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 SCM Host Cap